 Real estate markets constantly increase and decrease in value, with some markets fluctuating much more than others.
 California has seen huge increases in real estate prices and huge decreases as well.
 Check out this graph of the historic home prices in Southern California from aboutinflation.com.

-If you look at the chart you see some ups and downs over the last 60 years in Southern California.
+If you look at the chart, you see some ups and downs over the last 60 years in Southern California.
 This graph does not show the large increase in home values in the last year and a half, but prices have shot up again.
 Many investors feel California has many things going for it; great weather, good economy and an increasing population, which will continue to push prices up.
 But California had those same things going for it when the market crashed.
 The markets with the highest population growth and the best economies usually see the highest appreciation.
-However, the areas with the highest appreciation also see the largest declines in values when they market turns.
+However, the areas with the highest appreciation also see the largest decline in values when the market turns.

 If you look at the above graph, you see a much more stable real estate market in Dallas.
 Companies like Toyota are relocating which is leading to more new home inventory.
 The prices in Dallas did not appreciate as much as California, but they also did not decrease as much as California either.
 Even with steadily rising prices for decades, Dallas saw a sharp decrease in prices during the housing crisis as well.
-If you buy and hold properties long enough in stable or decreasing markets your home will most likely appreciate given enough time.
+If you buy and hold properties long enough in stable or decreasing markets, your home will most likely appreciate given enough time.
 When you are investing for appreciation without any cash flow coming in, how long can you hold properties until they pay off?

 What are the risks of buying for appreciation?

-The Dallas and California markets shows the differences between highly volatile markets and stable markets.
-Most people who buy rental properties or flips for appreciation, are doing it because they can’t buy for cash flow or a profit in their current market.
+The Dallas and California markets show the difference between highly volatile markets and stable markets.
+Most people who buy rental properties or flips for appreciation are doing it because they can’t buy for cash flow or a profit in their current market.
 They are seeing huge value increases and rents do not come close to making up for the prices they have to pay for properties.
 They hope the appreciation will continue and they will be able to sell for a profit in six months or a year.
 The problem is that prices do not always continue to rise even in very stable markets with a great economy and high buyer demand.

-If you are trying to flip homes by counting on appreciation you are running a very risky business.
+If you are trying to flip homes by counting on appreciation, you are running a very risky business.
 Many investors used this strategy before the housing crisis and they went bankrupt when the market turned.
 If you buy a fix and flip with enough profit to make money using current market prices you should be okay, even with a market down turn.
-If you buy rental properties hoping for appreciation and the market turns, you are stuck with a property that makes you no money and you cannot sell.
+If you buy rental properties hoping for appreciation and the market subsequently turns, you are stuck with a property that makes you no money and you cannot sell.
 Many investors did this before the housing crisis with rental properties and went bankrupt when the market turned.
-When you buy for appreciation you have to have a lot of appreciation to make up for the cost of selling a house.
+When you buy for appreciation, you have to have a lot of appreciation to make up for the cost of selling a house.